-There are four common types of valve problem - mitral stenosis, mitral regurgitation, aortic stenosis and aortic regurgitation.
+There are four common types of heart valve problem - mitral stenosis, mitral regurgitation, aortic stenosis and aortic regurgitation.
 See the leaflet called Anatomy of the heart.
 This includes details about the function of the heart and how the heart beats.

 What is heart valve disease?